+The surname Bearentind was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
+Barrington or De Barenton was located near Caudebec, Normandy.
 They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Bearentind family

 This web page shows only a small excerpt of our Bearentind research.
-Another 139 words (10 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Bearentind History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Bearentind History in all our PDF Extended History products and printed products wherever possible.

 Bearentind Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bearentind have been found, including Barrington, Barentin, Berrington, Berington, Berinton, Barenten, Barenton, Barentine, Barentyn, Barrinton, Barrenkton, Barringston and many more.

 Early Notables of the Bearentind family (pre 1700)

-(died 1644)...
 Another 44 words (3 lines of text) are included under the topic Early Bearentind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bearentind family to Ireland

 Some of the Bearentind family moved to Ireland, but this topic is not covered in this excerpt.

-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bearentind family